IonTeLOS/bauh/CONTRIBUTING.md

 # How can I contribute?
 Well, you can...
 * Suggest new apps to be included in suggestions
-* Speak to other users or publicly about this project, post relevant content in social media
+* Spread the word about this project, post relevant content in social media
 * Report bugs
 * Add improvements
 * Fix bugs
 * Add new translations or fix the current ones
 * Add a new theme
 * Build a Flatpak or Snap for Waffles
-* Create a "recipe" for an AppImage builder
+* Create a relevant "recipe" for an AppImage builder

 # Reporting bugs
 The best means of reporting bugs is by following these basic guidelines: